MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.Sql/v2.8.0/New-AzureRmSqlElasticPool.md

 ```

 ### -StorageMB
 Specifies the storage limit, in megabytes, for the elastic pool.
+You cannot specify a value for this parameter for the Premium edition.

 If you do not specify this parameter, this cmdlet calculates a value that depends on the value of the *Dtu* parameter.
-See [eDTU and storage limits](https://docs.microsoft.com/azure/sql-database/sql-database-elastic-pool#edtu-and-storage-limits-for-elastic-pools) for possible values.
+We recommend that you do not specify the *StorageMB* parameter.

+If you specify *StorageMB*, but do not specify *Dtu*, the cmdlet calculates a value for *Dtu*.
+If you specify values for both, the values must be consistent.
+For more information about the relationship between storage and DTUs, see https://azure.microsoft.com/en-us/documentation/articles/sql-database-elastic-pool-reference/https://azure.microsoft.com/en-us/documentation/articles/sql-database-elastic-pool-reference/.

 ```yaml
 Type: Int32